 Tossing items is one of those natural actions we take for granted.
-That’s probably because we’ve been doing it since childhood, or rather since two million years ago.
+That’s most probably because we’ve been doing it since childhood or somewhat since two million years ago.

 It turns out it’s not as easy as it looks.
 According to robotic experiments done by Google, it requires a lot of practice.

-The project’s centerpiece is Tossing Bot, a robot developed in collaboration with MIT, Princeton, and Columbia scientists.
+The project’s centerpiece is Tossing Bot, a robot named as Google Robot is developed in collaboration with MIT, Princeton, and Columbia scientists.
 The robot arm has been teaching itself to pick and accurately toss random items.